tradingstrategy-ai/docs/source/glossary.rst

     Management fee

-        A management fee is a recurring fee charged by investment managers or fund managers for managing and overseeing investment portfolios or funds on behalf of investors.
+        A management fee is a recurring fee charged by investment managers or fund managers for managing and overseeing investment :term:`portfolios <portfolio>` or funds on behalf of investors.
 It is a compensation mechanism for the services provided by the manager in managing the assets and making investment decisions.

         The management fee is typically calculated as a percentage of the total assets under management (AUM).
 The percentage fee can vary depending on the type of fund, investment strategy, or asset class.
 It is usually expressed as an annual rate and is deducted from the fund's assets on a regular basis, such as quarterly or annually.